uwituzeb/MLP_summative/README.md

 1. **Model Prediction**: Users can input student data and receive career recommendation

-2. **Data upload**: Users can upload bulk data in a csv file containing multiple student records which will be used to retrain the model
+2. **Data upload**: Users can upload bulk data in a csv file containing multiple student records which will be saved in the MongoDB database and used to retrain the model

 3. **Retraing model**: Users can retrain the model using the new dataset from data upload